pioneerspacesim/pioneer/README.md

 ## BUG Reporting

-Please see the section of the FAQ pertaining to bugs, crashs and reporting other issues: [Bug Reporting FAQs](https://wiki.pioneerspacesim.net/wiki/FAQ#How.2Fwhere_do_I_report_my_bug.2Fcrash).
+Please see the section of the FAQ pertaining to bugs, crashes and reporting other issues: [Bug Reporting FAQs](https://wiki.pioneerspacesim.net/wiki/FAQ#How.2Fwhere_do_I_report_my_bug.2Fcrash).

 Please do your best to fill out the issue template as completely as possible, especially when you're reporting a crash bug or a graphical issue.
 Having system information including graphics drivers and the method you used to install Pioneer helps immensely to diagnose and fix these kinds of issues.